Skip to content

 The parameter is the function we added to the file requests.js, which uses Axios to send a new note to the server.

-The event handler addNote performs the mutation by calling the mutation object's function mutate and passing the new note as a parameter:
+The event handler addNote performs the mutation by calling the mutation object's function mutate and passing the new note as an argument:

 newNoteMutation.mutate({ content, important: true })